Splintaz/OC2/README.md

 1. First, you will have to install dependencies.
 Navigate to the OfficePac folder with your terminal and type:
 - pip install -r requirements.txt
 2. Run the main.py file to host your webserver
-3. Copy from OfficePac/macro/c2.txt to your document, and save it as a .docm
+3. Copy from OfficePac/macro/c2.txt to your Excel document (works the best), and save it as a .xlsm
-4. Execute the script
+4. Enable editing, and then re-run it.
+It should automatically run the macro.
 5. You should now be able to execute remote commands on the victim

 # Extra